-Summarize stakeholder feedback from disclosure process and integrate stakeholder feedback into the SEP (as needed) impacts are properly evaluated and assessed.
-Report on disclosure feedback and integrate it into the Final SIA as Timing for these events will be specifically defined to maximize participation.
-Preparation and distribution of a summary report on disclosure and how submissions have been considered and addressed All interested stakeholders During the ESIA Disclosure period (2024 - timing TBD) Kavram Post-SIA/SIA Disclosure Meetings with key stakeholders around the employment/training, especially for construction crews and drilling operations Support local participation in Project employment as much as possible and ensure that working conditions are suitable and efficient Targeted meetings/focus groups Project employees Monthly during the construction and annual during the operation.
-Kavram Ongoing engagement with Affected Communities and key stakeholders Facilitate collaboration with stakeholders Collect feedback as indicated in this SEP focus groups Local communities in the Social AoI Key local authorities and other stakeholders Quarterly during the construction.
-Kavram Regular meetings with workers Check in regarding grievances and grievance mechanism Implement mitigation measures with relevance to Targeted meetings, focus groups Workers (internal stakeholders) Monthly during the construction and annual during the operation.
-Kavram worker health and safety and labor and working conditions Implementation of the LRP and on-going engagement with stakeholders on matters related to EBRD PR5 Implement the LRP as per sdocument and EBRD PR 5 guidelines Initiate and carry out engagements related to compensation and resettlement (TBD) Collect and integrate feedback Provide active updates to relevant parties bilateral negotiations Local communities in the Social AoI PAPs landowners/users On-going State of the state of Kavram Ongoing disclosure of Project information, including grievance management reporting and PAPs Provide updates about the Project and key construction and operation milestones Project grievance mechanism to update All interested stakeholders Quarterly, during the construction period Kavram
+Summarize stakeholder feedback from disclosure process and integrate stakeholder feedback into the SEP (as needed) Report on disclosure feedback and integrate it into the Final SIA as appropriate distribution of a All interested stakeholders During the ESIA Disclosure period Kavram Post-SIA/SIA Disclosure Meetings with key stakeholder around the employment/training, especially for construction crews and drilling operations s Support local participation in Project employment as much as possible and ensure that working conditions are suitable and efficient Targeted meetings/focus groups Project employees Monthly during the construction and annual during the operation.
+Kavram Ongoing engagement with affected communities and key stakeholders Facilitate collaboration with stakeholders Collect feedback as indicated in this SEP Targeted meetings; individual meetings, focus groups Local communities in the Social AoI Key local authorities and other stakeholders Quarterly during the construction.
+Kavram Regular meetings with workers Check in regarding grievances and grievance mechanism Implement mitigation measures with relevance to worker health and safety and labour Targeted meetings, focus groups Workers (internal stakeholders) Monthly during the construction and annual during the operation.
+Kavram and working conditions Implementation of the LRP and on-going engagement with stakeholders on matters Implement LRP as per document and EBRD PR5 guidelines Targeted meetings, focus groups, bilateral negotiations Local communities in the Social AoI On-going Kavram related to EBRD PR5 PAPs Initiate and carry out engagements related to compensation and resettlement (TBD) landowners/users Collect and integrate feedback 2 Provide active updates to relevant parties and PAPs Ongoing disclosure of Project information, including grievance management reporting Provide updates about the Project and key construction and operation milestones Project grievance mechanism to update All interested stakeholders Quarterly during the construction.
+Kavram

-5.5STAKEHOLDER ENGAGEMENT FOR CHANGE MANAGEMENT
+5.5 STAKEHOLDER ENGAGEMENT FOR CHANGE MANAGEMENT

-The SEP is an open and "living document" meaning that the Client and its Project team must ensure that it is actively reviewed and updated to fit changing Project needs throughout the entire life cycle.
+The SEP is an open and "living document" meaning that Client and its Project team must ensure that it is actively reviewed and updated to fit changing Project needs throughout the entire life cycle.
 Specific measures related to stakeholder engagement, the grievance mechanism(s) and grievances, stakeholder issues, organizational capacities etc. should be of particular focus during review, evaluation, and reporting.
 The SEP shall ensure that it reflects Project changes, especially any related to or influencing economic and social risks and impacts.
 These reviews shall take place at least annually.